 Coin Metrics analysts believe that many users are buying NFT to use as a store of value, as they expect to obtain a higher return than that of bitcoin (BTC) or ether (ETH) during the last eight months.

-However, in a recent article, the specialized blog nonfungible points out that communities or groups are using tokenized collectibles as a kind of identity seal that allows them to visually express their tastes and preferences.
+However, in a recent article, the specialized blog nonfungible points out that communities or groups are using tokenized collectibles as an identity seal that allows them to express their tastes and preferences visually.
 “Having an NFT rarer than the others will give a more important social status within the community,” the note adds.

 However, the strangest digital faces are often the most expensive as well.
-Therefore, collectible tokens are offering a novel response to the emerging need to reflect traditional luxury concepts of scarcity and exclusivity in the digital realm
+Therefore, collectible tokens offer a novel response to the emerging need to reflect traditional luxury concepts of scarcity and exclusivity in the digital realm.

 New symbols for the upper echelons of the economy